Effect-TS/effect/docs/modules/ReadonlyArray.ts.md

 ## prependAll

-Prepends the specified prefix array to the beginning of the specified array.
+Prepends the specified prefix array (or iterable) to the beginning of the specified array (or iterable).
 If either array is non-empty, the result is also a non-empty array.

 **Signature**